HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 We used Marriott points to stay free at the Springhill Suites Springdale Zion National Park.
 This resort was a dream.
 There are fantastic views from every room.
 The lobby has floor to ceiling windows that overlook the high canyon walls.
 Free breakfast, back patio with fire pit, large heated pool and hot tub.
 This property sells out in January for summer time.
 So plan ahead!

-Other points hotels in Springdale include:
+Hilton hotels in Springdale that are bookable with points include:

-GETTING IN ZION NATIONAL PARK
+GETTING INto ZION NATIONAL PARK

-To enter Zion National Park you must have an America the Beautiful Parks Pass.
-The pass is $80 and is valid for 12 months from the date that you first use it.
-If you plan to visit at least three parks in twelve months, the parks pass is worth it!
 The Pass will get you and your family (one pass per vehicle, not to exceed four adults) into every U.S. National Park as well as over 1200 Federal Recreation sites including National Monuments, Historical Sites, Battlefields, Seashores, etc. You can purchase the pass at the first national park that you enter or you can pre-order the pass and have it shipped to you before your trip.
-Pro Tip: You must sign the back of your parks pass when you first get it and will present it with your ID every time you enter a park.
-There are two signature lines, which means you can share the cost of the card with a friend or family member, and they can sign the second line.

 FREE AND/OR REDUCED ANNUAL PARK PASSES